junxit/us-congress-bills-109/metadata.md

 - 2005-12-20 — Introduced in Senate
 - 2005-12-20 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2006-01-27 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Oversight of Government Management, the Federal Workforce,  and the District of Columbia.
+- 2006-06-15 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2006-07-21 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Collins without amendment.
+With written report No. 109-289.
+- 2006-07-21 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Collins without amendment.
+With written report No. 109-289.
+- 2006-07-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 528.